arunabhthakuria01/Arunabh_BlueStamp_Portfolio/index.md

 ## Starter Schematics

 ![Starter Schematics](starter_schematics.png)
+<span style="font-size:0.5em;">Figure 1.
+Wiring diagram of the aruduino's LEDs and buttons.
+Although the LEDs are actually mounted on top of the proto shield, they are on the breadboard instead to show the wired connections in the circuitry.</span>

 <!---# Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.